TKlerx/BatchRunner/README.md

 A small jar that helps running a lot of java jobs in parallel.
 ## Usage
-`java -jar batchrunner.jar -jarFile <jar to run> -configFolder <folder with config files> -fileType <the ending of config files, e.g. .xml>` runs a given jar once for every config file found in the config folder that matches the given file type
+`java -jar batchrunner.jar -jarFile <jar to run> -configFolder <folder with config files> -fileType <the ending of config files, e.g. .xml>` runs a given jar once for every config file found in the config folder that matches the given file type.
+These three parameters are required.
+It is possible to specify more parameters.

 `java -jar batchrunner.jar -help` prints help and all possible parameters